Commercial fishers and white spot disease

 Find out information about white spot disease surveillance along the east coast of Queensland.

-For information on how to seek access to financial assistance, help with debt and bills, access to mental health services, information and support for job seekers, training and career information, visit the worker transition support page or Queensland Rural and Industry Development Authority (QRIDA).
+For information on how to seek access to financial assistance, help with debt and bills, access to mental health services, information and support for job seekers, training and career information, visit the worker transition support page.